 If you’re planning to build something new or expand the footprint of an existing commercial building, you'll want to review our guide for Planning and Permits for Commercial Building Projects instead.

-When we say “commercial building”, we’re referring to almost everything that isn’t a 1 or 2-family residential home.
-This includes buildings for commercial, industrial, or institutional use, multi-family residences like apartments and condos, and mixed-use buildings.
+When we say “commercial building”, we mean almost everything that isn’t a 1 or 2-family residential home.
+This includes:

 If you’re planning to renovate a single-family home or duplex, review our guide for Planning and Permits for Home Renovation Projects instead.